Favourite New Films of 2025

 During the 'off day' scene, I told myself I hope they go to the cinema.
 Almost clapped when it happened.

-Other ‘film festival’ films I liked that fall just outside my top 30:
+Other ‘festival’ films I liked that fall just outside my top 30:

 Long live cinema, forever and ever.